ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/checkpoint.md

 Rate your confidence (1-5, where 5 is very confident):

 ### Configuration
-- [ ] I can configure Claude Desktop for MCP servers
+- [ ] I can configure Cursor IDE for MCP servers
 - [ ] I understand environment variable usage
 - [ ] I can debug configuration issues
 - [ ] I know where to find logs and errors